Transpulmonary pressure: Physiology

 Since atmospheric pressure is relatively constant, pressure in the lungs must be higher or lower than atmospheric pressure for air to flow between the atmosphere and the alveoli.

 If 'transpulmonary pressure' = 0 (alveolar pressure = intrapleural pressure), such as when the lungs are removed from the chest cavity or air enters the intrapleural space (a pneumothorax), the lungs collapse as a result of their inherent elastic recoil.
 Under physiological conditions the transpulmonary pressure is always positive; intrapleural pressure is always negative and relatively large, while alveolar pressure moves from slightly negative to slightly positive as a person breathes.
 For a given lung volume, the transpulmonary pressure is equal and opposite to the elastic recoil pressure of the lung.

 The transpulmonary pressure vs volume curve of inhalation (usually plotted as volume as a function of pressure) is different from that of exhalation, the difference being described as hysteresis.
-Lung volume at any given pressure during inhalation is more than the lung volume at any given pressure during exhalation.
+Lung volume at any given pressure during inhalation is less than the lung volume at any given pressure during exhalation.